Pattison State Park – Superior

 While you’re there: Snap a group photo with the 16’ fiberglass “Claire d’Loon” in Mercer, the self-proclaimed Loon Capital of the World.

 Marinette County, also known as Wisconsin’s Waterfall Capital, offers a self-guided Waterfalls Tour.
 Give yourself two or three days to take in all of the falls – or choose one of the mini-tours for a good sampling.

 Local-favorite falls: The Long Slide Falls in Morgan Park, Pembine, cascade down 50 feet of rock formations.

-30 minutes east of the Twin Cities, enjoy the impressive set of cascading falls in Willow River State Park.
+30 minutes east of the Twin Cities, enjoy the impressive set of cascading falls at Willow River State Park in Hudson.
 Take in the views from the bridge spanning the tops of the falls, or (when the weather and water conditions permit) hike down to wade among the steps of the falls.

 While you’re there: Hike the multiple trails at the state park and head down to Little Falls Lake for beach swimming, kayaking or canoeing — rentals are available seasonally.

 Getting to the Falls

 Be prepared to do some hiking through the woods, and be safe.
 With uneven surfaces and slippery rocks, the areas around waterfalls call for special care.
 Stay back and watch your footing while you’re seeking out the perfect view.

 Looking for more waterfall adventures?
 Check out these picnic-perfect waterfall spots!